jdittrich/userNeedResearchBook/text/allURBook.md

 professors for preparing interactive quizzes for the students and for enabling them to review material.
-But we did not want to rely on our guesses, so we did research on how and why students and teaching staff used computers and the web for learning (note that we deliberately did research on the use web and computers for learning, instead of focussing just on the learning software itself).
+But we did not want to rely on our guesses, so we did research on how and why students and teaching staff used computers and the web for learning (note that we deliberately did research on the use web and computers for learning, instead of focusing just on the learning software itself).

-We recruited students and teaching staff from various courses and interviewed with them.
-The gathered data was
-analyzed to find out how and why computers and the internet were used for learning.
+We recruited students and teaching staff from various courses and interviewed them.
+The gathered data was analyzed to find out how and why computers and the Internet were used for learning.

 We discovered that  quizzes, workgroups and videos were not so important.
 We found out that the most important aspect of the system was exchanging files.
 The following uses of files were typical: